-But of course we know that these small farms did not pay operator and family labor and their investment inputs at the going rate of return.
+Of course we know that these small farms did not pay operator and family labor and their investment inputs at the going rate of return.
 For farms that do not have to pay for their own labor and their investment inputs, cash farm expenses per \$1 of product may be more meaningful, at least in the short run.
 It is when cash farm expenses cannot be met that farm families sooner or later must give up farming.
-Our study shows that the small farms had the lowest cash farm expenses per \$1 of product (Fig. 6), amounting to only \$0.35 on Class VI and V farms and increasing to \$0.64 on Class I farms.
-It is the low cash farm expenses that make it possible for many small farms to stay in business.
-They can take care of these cash outlays and still have some income left over for themselves.
+Data shown in Fig. 6 help to explain why many small farmers are able to stay in business even when total product may not be great enough to cover all costs.
+Since only cash costs have to be paid in the short-run, all classes of farms (including the small farms) have some income left over for themselves.
 However, when considering all inputs, the small farms definitely come out short.
 This fact becomes very apparent when we compare the returns in farming with those in industry.

-Fig. 6. - Value of inputs in relation to value of product for classes of farms in Economic Area I, Kentucky, 1949.
+Fig. 6. - Value of inputs in relation to value of product for classes of farms in Economic Area IV, Kentucky, 1949.
 (Source: U.S. Census and Estimates)

-OPPORTUNITY RETURNS TO FARM LABOR AND CAPITAL IN THE PURCHASE
+OPPORTUNITY RETURNS TO FARM LABOR AND CAPITAL

 To compare the returns to labor and investment in capital and land in farming with the opportunity return for these resources in industry, we first need to arrive at suitable wage and interest rates as a basis for figuring the opportunity returns.
-An annual wage of \$2,900 was figured as a reasonable wage opportunity for farm labor in nonagricultural employment, and 5 percent was chosen as a fair interest rate.
-5 The top line (Fig. 7) shows the opportunity returns to Kentucky farm labor and capital as figured on the basis of these rates.
+An annual wage of \$2,900 was figured as a reasonable wage opportunity for farm labor in nonagricultural employment, and 5 percent was chosen as a fair interest rate on capital.
+3/ The top line (Fig. 7) shows the opportunity returns to Kentucky farm labor and capital as figured on the basis of these rates.
 The opportunity returns for one man without any capital (only his labor) in industry is \$2,900.
-The opportunity return in industry for one man with \$6,000 of capital invested and earning 5 percent is \$2,900 plus \$300 or \$3,200, etc. Thus, the top line represents the real cost (opportunity returns) of using labor and capital in farming.
+The opportunity return for one man with \$6,000 of capital invested and earning 5 percent is \$2,900 plus \$300 or \$3,200, etc. Thus, the top line represents the real cost (opportunity returns) of using labor and capital in farming.